LibreOffice is a free and powerful office suite, and a successor to OpenOffice.org (commonly known as OpenOffice).

-LibreOffice is a powerful office suite; Its clean interface and its powerful tools let you unleash your creativity and grow your productivity.
+Its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.

 16,384 columns in spreadsheets • Better change tracking • Document themes in presentations

 LibreOffice is one of the friendliest and fastest-growing projects in the free and open source software world.

 LibreOffice is about more than software.
 It’s about people, culture, creation, sharing and collaboration.

 At the start of November, we began a new Month of LibreOffice, celebrating community contributions all across the project.
 We do these every six months – so how many people got sticker packs this time?
 Check it out… 307 Awesome work, everyone!
 Hundreds of people, all across the globe, have helped out in our projects […]

 The LibreOffice Documentation Team announces the immediate availability of the Impress Guide 7.4 and Getting Started Guide 7.4 The Impress Guide 7.4 was coordinated by Peter Schofield and revised by Kees Kriek.
 The guide is available in PDF as well as in ODF formats.
 An online version is available in the bookshelf website.
 The Getting […]

 LibreOffice uses a build system that has the name gbuild which works on the top of GNU Make.
 Migrating from the old build system to gbuild is started in the OpenOffice days, but the migration took a while, and a lot of efforts, and finished around LibreOffice 4.1.